theOehrly/Fast-F1/docs/examples/basics.rst

 Now, which race weekend are we actually looking at here?
-For this we have the :class:`fastf1.events.Event` object which holds information about each race weekend.
+For this we have the :class:`~fastf1.events.Event` object which holds information about each event.
+An event can be a race weekend or a testing event and usually consists of multiple sessions.
 It is accessible through the session object.

 .. doctest::